 UTogether2020: A Roadmap for the University of Toronto

-The University of Toronto looks forward to a gradual and safe return to our campuses for all students, faculty, librarians and staff, with as much on-campus activity as is practicable, sensible, and safe.
+The University of Toronto is in the process of gradually and safely returning to our campuses for students, faculty, librarians and staff, with as much on-campus activity as is practical, sensible, and safe.

-This roadmap serves as a guide to our community as we develop and undertake the process of returning to research, course instruction and other activities in light of the COVID-19 pandemic.
+This roadmap serves as a guide to our community as we develop and undertake the process of returning to research, course instruction and other activities to our campuses in light of the COVID-19 pandemic.
+For the latest information, answers to frequently asked questions and other resources, please also visit the U of T’s UTogether2020 website, a one-stop hub of information on how the University is managing the pandemic.

 - Promoting health and safety